I absolutely love THE FIRM – it’s the first and very best of all the adaptations of John Grisham’s novels on screen.

 See what I mean about the cast.
 And bouncing along with all of this, you’ve also got Dave Grusin’s peppy, jazzy score and Sydney Pollack’s deft direction.
 For a movie version of a book, what more could you ask for?

-So if you come across this film in a bargain bin, at a car boot sale, or on the supermarket shelf, give it a go – join THE FIRM for a couple of hours and you’ll realise it’s time very well spent.
+So if you haven’t seen it and you come across this film in a bargain bin, at a car boot sale, or on the supermarket shelf, give it a go – join THE FIRM for a couple of hours and you’ll realise it’s time very well spent.